Webbah/sec-for-reinforcement-learning/README.md

 electrical power grid application.
 The [OpenModelica Microgrid Gym toolbox](https://github.com/upb-lea/openmodelica-microgrid-gym) is used to model the control plant.
-The same setting as already used in [this paper](https://ieeexplore.ieee.org/document/9363170) is used.
+The same setting as in [this paper](https://ieeexplore.ieee.org/document/9363170) is used.

 ![](docs/img/OMG_controlled.svg)